-I reserve the right to make changes to this syllabus or any aspect of the course as I may see fit over the course of the quarter.
-It is each student's responsibility to regularly check e-mail and the announcements page in the class Canvas site for possible changes.
+I reserve the right to make changes to any aspect of the course as I may see fit over the course of the quarter.
+It is each student's responsibility to regularly check their Bellevue College e-mail account and the class page in Canvas for announcements about possible changes.